Posted in

 • She works as a liaison between the two departments.

-• The army appointed a liaison officer for coordination.
+• The army appointed a liaisons officer for coordination.

 👉 Always use liaison in formal and casual writing.